MQTT for IoT Robotics

 Does MQTT support ROS (Robot Operating System)?

-Yes, through bridges like `mqtt_bridge`.
-This allows ROS nodes to publish to MQTT topics and subscribe to them, effectively extending the internal ROS communication bus to external networks and cloud systems.
+Yes, via bridges like `mqtt_bridge`.
+ROS nodes can publish and subscribe to MQTT topics, stretching ROS comms to external networks and the cloud.

 What is the "Keep Alive" interval?

-This is a time interval (in seconds) that the client and broker agree upon.
-If no data is sent within this time, the client sends a PINGREQ packet to confirm the connection is still active.
-This prevents "ghost" connections where a robot seems online but the link is actually dead.
+It's a timer (in seconds) that client and broker agree on.
+If no data flows, the client pings with PINGREQ to prove the link's alive.
+This kills "ghost" connections where a robot looks online but isn't.